jmarcm/astra_restau_share/README.md

 // Query to display propositions
 SELECT * FROM restaurants_by_date WHERE date = '2020-10-08';
+SELECT * FROM votes  WHERE date = '2020-10-08' AND votes = 0 ALLOW FILTERING ;

+// To close vote
+UPDATE votes SET votes = votes + 1 WHERE date = '2020-10-01' AND restaurant_name = 'Punjab' AND restaurant_area = 'Centre' AND user_phone = '03.02.01.02.03';

+// to display all results
+SELECT  date, restaurant_name, restaurant_area, MAX(votes) AS total_votes FROM votes
+WHERE date = '2020-10-08' GROUP BY restaurant_name, restaurant_area;

+// to display the winner
+SELECT  date, restaurant_name, restaurant_area, MAX(votes) AS total_votes FROM votes WHERE date = '2020-10-08';

 ```

 ### Participants vote for a restaurant